Cahermurphy II Wind Farm

 Our ambition is to develop more than 1GW of renewable energy capacity by 2030 and make a significant contribution to Ireland’s commitment to produce 80% of electricity from renewable sources by the end of the decade.

-Cahermurphy II Wind Farm is a co-development with Mid Clare Rnewable Energy Ltd. The Co Clare-based development company successfully planned and constructed the renewable energy developments Slieve Callan Wind Farm and Cahermurphy 1 respectively.
+Cahermurphy II Wind Farm is a co-development with Mid Clare Renewable Energy Ltd. The Co Clare-based development company successfully planned and constructed the renewable energy developments Slieve Callan Wind Farm and Cahermurphy 1 respectively.
 Both of these projects are operational.

 Site study area